 If the price of a Contract does vary over time (for example, the price may change from year to year) then you are able to specify the start and end dates for each Financial record.
 This will allow you to put an end date against the old price and a start date against the new price.

-Providing Start and End Dates for the financials allows the system to select the correct record based upon the date.
-The contract value for the above in 2017 would be £200; However, when you view the contract value in 2018 then the value would be £100.
+Providing Start and End Dates for the financials allows the system to calculate the correct value for the Contract based upon the the Financials Dates.
+The value for the above Contract in 2022 is £100, however, the value in 2023 is £200.

 You are able to add as many records as required to detail the price of a Contract.
 As each record is added to the financials tab, the Contract value will update accordingly.